Beagle

 Despite widespread reports of physical and sexual abuse[citation needed], the Fernald School is best known as the site of the 1946–53 joint experiments by Harvard University and MIT that exposed young male children to repeated doses of radiation.
 Documents declassified in 1994 by the United States Department of Energy revealed the following details:

+The experiment was sponsored in part by the Quaker Oats Company.
+MIT Professor of Nutrition Robert S. Harris led the experiment, which studied the absorption of calcium and iron.
 The boys were encouraged to join a "Science Club", which offered larger portions of food, parties, and trips to Boston Red Sox baseball games.

 In 1946, one study exposed seventeen subjects to radioactive iron.
 The second study, which involved a series of seventeen related subexperiments, exposed fifty-seven subjects to radioactive calcium between 1950 and 1953.
 It is clear that the doses involved were low and that it is extremely unlikely that any of the children who were used as subjects were harmed as a consequence.
 These studies remain morally troubling, however, for several reasons.
 First, although parents or guardians were asked for their permission to have their children involved in the research, the available evidence suggests that the information provided was, at best, incomplete.
 Second, there is the question of the fairness of selecting institutionalized children at all, children whose life circumstances were by any standard already heavily burdened.